-Continuous improvement is a critical dimension of all major quality frameworks and methodologies, including Six Sigma, ISO and Baldrige.
+Continuous improvement is a critical dimension of all major quality frameworks and methodologies, including Six Sigma, ISO, and Baldrige.

-Why Continuous Improvement is Implemented
+Why Continuous Improvement?

 Organizations dedicated to continuous improvement recognize the importance of these actions for strengthening the quality of a product, improving customer satisfaction, and for improving efficiency, productivity and profits.
 Implementing the program is a tacit acknowledgment that, even though the company's operations will never reach perfection, they can always be better than they were yesterday.

-4 Different Industry Applications of Continuous Improvement
+4 Different Industry Applications

-The Shewart Cycle
+The Shewhart Cycle

 A simple description of the PDCA cycle is: